machouinard/ninety-ninety/Readme.md

 * ACF fields are used for Meetings.
 * Options page is not built with ACF since that requires Pro version.

-## Options
-* Open

 ## Actions & Filters
 * `ninety-programs` customize the available Meeting Programs to choose from - AA, NA, GA, OA...
 * `ninety-page-templates` not sure if this should be filterable...
-* `ninety_meeting_genesis_meta` customize Genesis entry meta
+* `ninety_meeting_genesis_meta` customize Genesis entry meta for Genesis child themes.
-* `ninety_map_page_title` filter title on the Meetings Map page
+* `ninety_map_page_title` filter title on the Meetings Map page.

 ## Misc.
 * Location addresses are geocoded upon saving.
 Lat/Lng is displayed but not editable.
-Address is updated with results from API call.
+Address is replaced with results from API call.
-* Meeting Location name, description and address are displayed using information entered when creating/updating Locations.
+* Meeting Location name, description and address are displayed on the map using information entered when creating/updating Locations.
 The displayed Meeting count is a dynamic value.

+## Development
+* This plugin can be [forked on GitHub](https://github.com/machouinard/ninety-ninety)
+* After downloading, run `npm install` from within the directory
+* JS development files are in the `src/` directory and are compiled into the `assets/js/` directory by WebPack
+* While developing, run `npm run watch` from the plugin directory.
+Changes will be automatically copied to the `assets/js` directory.
+* Running `npm run build` will minify the JavaScript, resulting in a much smaller file.
+* ...